eclipse/repairnator/README.md

 -- [The Repairnator team](https://github.com/Spirals-Team/repairnator/issues/760)

+## Recruit Luc Esape

+If you want that Luc Esape [@lucesape](http://github.com/lucesape), the coolest artificial software developer, joins your team, simply add him as collaborator to your Github project!

 ## Learn about Repairnator

 * **Post:** [Human-competitive Patches in Automatic Program Repair with Repairnator](https://medium.com/@martin.monperrus/human-competitive-patches-in-automatic-program-repair-with-repairnator-359042e00f6a), Medium, Oct.
 16 2018